JaidenAshmore/java-dynamic-sqs-listener/README.md

 }
 ```

-In this example, if the amount of prefetched messages is below the desired amount of prefetched messages it will try and get as many messages as possible
+In this example, if the amount of prefetched messages is below the desired amount of prefetched messages it will try to get as many messages as possible
 maximum.

 *Note: because of the limit of the number of messages that can be obtained from SQS at once (10), having the maxPrefetchedMessages more than
-10 above the desiredMinPrefetchedMessages will not provide much value as once it has prefetched more than the desired prefeteched messages it will
+10 above the desiredMinPrefetchedMessages will not provide much value as once it has prefetched more than the desired prefetched messages it will
 not prefetch anymore.*

 ### Adding a custom argument resolver